The SFrame format

 The following is a list of the changes made to the SFrame stack trace format since Version 1 was published.

-• The above two imply that each SFrame Function Descriptor Entry has a fixed size of 20 bytes instead of its size of 17 bytes in SFrame format version 1.
+• The above two imply that each SFrame function descriptor entry has a fixed size of 20 bytes instead of its size of 17 bytes in SFrame format version 1.

-2 SFrame section
+2 SFrame Section

-The SFrame section consists of an SFrame header, starting with a preamble, and two other sub-sections, namely the SFrame Function Descriptor Entry (SFrame FDE) sub-section, and the SFrame Frame Row Entry (SFrame FRE) sub-section.
+The SFrame section consists of an SFrame header, starting with a preamble, and two other sub-sections, namely the SFrame function descriptor entry (SFrame FDE) sub-section, and the SFrame frame row entry (SFrame FRE) sub-section.

 2.1 SFrame Preamble

-The preamble is a 32-bit packed structure; the only part of the SFrame whose format cannot vary between versions.
+The preamble is a 32-bit packed structure; the only part of the SFrame section whose format cannot vary between versions.

 typedef struct sframe_preamble